Where would you like to study?

 When is the best time for you to study off-campus?

 The most common time to study off-campus for a semester or year is junior year.
 However, students also participate during second semester of sophomore year or first semester of senior year.
 Students study off-campus for Interim during all four years.
-A few Interim programs, listed below, are open to first year students.
+A few Interim programs are open to first year students.
+Students should check eligibility requirements for any programs of interest.
 First year students may apply for open Interims (programs with available space) after arriving on-campus in September.
 About 20% of St. Olaf students study off-campus more than once.

 How much does it cost to study off-campus?